tonthon/etherpaddy/README.rst

 Getting Started
 ---------------

-Pyramid is a python web framework.
+`Pyramid`_ is a python web framework.
-Etherpaddy is also using sqlalchemy and twitter_bootstrap for design.
+Etherpaddy is also using sqlalchemy and `Twitter Bootstrap` for design.

 Installation
 ------------